Kaziranga National Park

 Jeep Safari Time

 A Jeep Safari can be enjoyed either in the morning from 07:00 Hrs to 09:30 Hrs or in the afternoon from 13:30 Hrs to 15:30 Hrs.

 How to Attain Kaziranga National Park

-Kaziranga National Park, the famous book for rhinos are readily accessed through all modes of transportation so tourists from globally visit the park in large numbers each year, to go through the exotic wilderness of the playground.
+Kaziranga National Park, the famous book for rhinos is readily accessed through all modes of transportation so tourists from globally visit the park in large numbers each year, to go through the exotic wilderness of the playground.

 Air: The nearest airport to Kaziranga National Park is at a distance of 96 km in Jorhat town.
-Another airport nearest to the park is at Guwahati, 225 Km off to the west of Kaziranga.
-Regular flights operate from these airports join the city with the significant towns of the world and important Indian cities.
+Another airport nearest to the park is Guwahati, 225 Km off to the west of Kaziranga.
+Regular flights operate from these airports and join the city with the significant towns of the world and important Indian cities.

 Rail: The nearest rail station to Kaziranga is 80 km away at Furkating on the east.
 It is connected by trains to all the major towns of the world and the nation.
 Among the significant railroad stations closest to the city is the Guwahati railway station.
-Another rail station, which is located at a distance of 40 kilometers, is at Jakhalabandha that functions a train once a week.
+Another rail station, which is located at a distance of 40 kilometers, is at Jakhalabandha which functions as a train once a week.

-Road: Kaziranga is well connected with the major cities of the world and within the nation through roadways as it’s NH 37.
+Road: Kaziranga is well connected with the major cities of the world and within the nation through roadways such as it’s NH 37.
 Several public and private buses operate on the streets.

 Best Places to Stay in Kaziranga National Park